-It is easy to understand these levels of informality/ formality when looking at the continuum for water and sanitation services.
+It is easy to understand these levels of informality-formality when looking at the continuum for water and sanitation services.
 For example, at one end of the continuum a settlement could have no water and no toilets.
 People could be collecting water from streams, or using the water and sanitation services of people living in neighbouring formal settlements.
 At the 'formal' end of the continuum, people would have water and toilets located on their plots and within their houses.
 In between these extremes people could share taps and toilets amongst a small cluster of families or government could provide communal water standpipes and communal toilets.

-It is also relatively easy to understand these levels of informality/ formality when looking at the question of security of tenure.
+It is also relatively easy to understand these levels of informality-formality when looking at the question of security of tenure.
 At the 'informal' tenure end of the continuum, households could be living in an area with the threat of eviction always looming, while at the 'formal' end of the continuum people could have title deeds to their houses which implies that the municipality has given their approval for the people to be living in that area.
-Government may recognise that people are living in an area by providing them with some sort of 'certificate', such as a pre-payment electricity card.
+In between these extremes government may recognise that people are living in an area by providing them with some sort of 'certificate', such as a pre-payment electricity card.

-The same continuum concept can be used when it comes to the type of settlement layout that is provided.
+The same continuum concept can be used when it comes to the type of settlement layout that is provided and the land use zone that is used.
 At the informal end of the continuum, one finds informal settlements where there is no formal layout plan that has been approved by government and the residents themselves decide where the plot boundaries and the access routes should be.
 At the other end of the continuum, one finds general plans that have been approved by the Surveyor General's office.
 These plans depict, using geo-spatial information, the exact location of portions of land.
 These survey diagrams are used by the deeds office to create erven and open a township/ deeds register.
 Conveyancers use these deeds registers to transfer title to those who own the land.
+In terms of land use management, the informal settlement end of the continuum is where the households are living on land that does not conform to the underlining zoning for the area, while at the formal end of the continuum, households are undertaking land use activities that match the underling zoning.

-Layout Planning: Informal vs semi-formal vs formal settlements
+Layout Planning and Land Use Management: Informal vs semi-formal vs formal settlements

 At the moment there are no clear and recognised options for recognising the layout of settlements between the two extremes of informal and formal settlements.
-The concept of re-blocking provides an example of how this gap in the recognition of settlement layouts along the continuum can be accommodated.
-This involves the municipality developing a local municipal by-law that makes provision for the creation and approval of re-blocked layouts which can be conceptualised as semiformal layouts.
-In exploring this settlement continuum it is useful to distinguish between a 'plot' and an 'erf' where a plot is defined as a portion of land within a semi-formal layout, and an erf is a portion of land within a formal layout.
+The concept of reblocking provides an example of how this gap in the recognition of settlement layouts along the continuum can be accommodated.
+This involves the municipality developing a local municipal bylaw and adjusting its land use scheme to make provision for the creation and approval of semiformal (e.g. re-blocked) layouts and incremental settlement zones.
+Incremental settlement zones (as made possible by section 24.2(c) of the Spatial Planning and Land Use Management Act (SPLUMA) no 16 of 2013) specify what type of land use activities can be accommodated and building line and other development controls are accepted in these semi-formal settlements.
+In exploring this settlement continuum it is also useful to distinguish between a 'plot' and an 'erf' where a plot is defined as a portion of land within a semi-formal layout, and an erf is a portion of land within a formal layout.